-Graduate students are awarded Master of Applied Computer Science (MACS), Master of Arts (M.A.), Master of Arts in Teaching (MAT), Master of Business Administration (MBA), Master of Science (M.S.), Master of Science in Medical Sciences (MSMS) or Master of Science in Nursing (MSN) degrees.
+Graduate students are awarded Master of Arts (M.A.), Master of Arts in Teaching (MAT), Master of Science (M.S.), Master of Science in Exercise Science (MSES) or Master of Science in Nursing (MSN) degrees.

 Campus

 Saint Xavier's seventy-four acre Chicago campus is nestled in a residential neighborhood in southwest Chicago, consisting of several higher education classroom buildings including the Warde Academic Center, Graham School of Management, Driehaus Center, the Andrew Conference Center, and the off-campus Visual Arts Center.
 Surrounded by beautiful grounds and outdoor spaces, the Warde Academic Center, at 290,000 square feet, is the largest building on campus and houses numerous classrooms, science and computer laboratories, the McGuire Hall auditorium, the Robert and Mary Rita Murphy Stump Library, wireless internet Diner and Coffee Cats, a coffee kiosk.